stklcode/wp-liveticker/README.md

 ## Installation

-1. Upload `wp-liveticker2` to the `/wp-content/plugins/` directory.
+1. Upload `stklcode-liveticker` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Liveticker menu to start.